Becky Johnston, LCSW

 What it’s Like Working with Becky

-Think of me as that friend who asks all the good questions—but won’t judge you, won’t steal your fries, and definitely won’t suggest a juice cleanse.
+Think of me as that friend who asks all the good questions, never judges you, never steals your fries, and definitely won’t suggest a juice cleanse.

-Whether you’re navigating anxiety, big life transitions, parenting stress, or just feeling stuck, my goal is to help you feel seen, heard, and genuinely supported.
-Therapy doesn’t have to feel clinical—it can feel human.
+Whether you’re navigating anxiety, big life transitions, parenting stress, or that quiet sense of feeling stuck or disconnected, my goal is simple: I want you to feel seen, heard, and genuinely supported.
+Therapy does not have to feel clinical.
+It can feel safe, steady, and even hopeful.

 Becky’s Story

-Despite being in my forties—with kids, a mortgage, and a love of routine—I returned to school, leaned into my passion for understanding others, and earned my Master’s from Tulane.
-Becoming a therapist later in life means I bring not just clinical training, but real-life experience from the messy front lines of parenting, marriage, divorce, career twists, and all the “what am I doing?” moments in between.
+Even though I was in my forties with kids, a mortgage, and a solid love of routine, I decided to go back to school.
+I followed my curiosity about people and their stories and eventually earned my Master’s from Tulane University.
+Becoming a therapist later in life means I bring not just clinical training, but real-life experience from the messy front lines of parenting, marriage, divorce, career twists, and all the “who am I? and what am I doing?” moments in between.

 Beliefs & Values